notmd/bevy_simple_subsecond_system/readme.md

 [![docs.rs](https://docs.rs/bevy_simple_subsecond_system/badge.svg)](https://docs.rs/bevy_simple_subsecond_system)

-Hotpatch your Bevy systems, allowing you to change their code while the app is running and directly seeing the results!
+Hotpatch your Bevy systems, allowing you to change their code while the app is running and directly see the results!
-This is a intermediate solution you can use until [Bevy has implement this feature upstream](https://github.com/bevyengine/bevy/issues/19296).
+This is an intermediate solution you can use until [Bevy has implement this feature upstream](https://github.com/bevyengine/bevy/issues/19296).

 Powered by [Dioxus' subsecond](https://github.com/DioxusLabs/dioxus/releases/tag/v0.7.0-alpha.0#rust-hot-patching)
 Please report all hotpatch-related problems to them :)